TheEpicSmoking/Toggle/README.md

    ```
 3. Identify the devices you want to manage and note their IDs (e.g., `PCI\VEN_10EC&DEV_8136&SUBSYS_813610EC`).
 4. Add these device names and IDs to the `[devices]` section of your `config.ini` file.
 Note that the device names can be whatever you want, but they must not contain equals (`=`).
+## Settings

+- frame: Decides if the menu has a frame around it.
+- colors: Enables or disables colored output (green for enabled, red for disabled).
+- columns: Sets the console window width.
+- lines: Sets the console window height (only works if `adaptive_height` is `false`).
+- adaptive_height: Dynamically changes the console window height based on the number of devices.
 ## config.ini (Example)
 ```
 [settings]